ZonglinL/ZonglinL.github.io/index.md

 * Multimodal Learning

 #### Contact
-If you have any questions, please email to zonglinlyu123123@gmail.com
+I am always happy to chat about research (and also non-research stuffs such as entertainment).
+If you would like to talk with me, please email to zonglinlyu123123@gmail.com

 <br>